aprs438/aprs438.protocol/docs/source/i-gate.md

 :::

 :::{hint}
 However, suppose meshing or `n-N` paradigm digipeating were to be allowed on a single LoRa channel; even for trackers.
 This would offer interesting emergency capabilities when no Internet is available.
-However, this would absolutely require switching from SF11 to the higher data rate offered by SF10 [as explained before](#considerations-for-switching-to-sf11).
-In such a scenario, _Path_ represents the LoRa device communicating its digipeating requirements to the mesh network.
+However, this would absolutely require switching from SF11 to the higher data rate offered by SF10, as demonstrated in {numref}`table-airtime`.
+In such a scenario, _Path Code_ stands for the LoRa device communicating its digipeating requirements to the mesh network.
 :::